appelmar/gdalcubes_cpp/doc/docs/concepts.md

 ```

 gdalcubes then automatically creates the image collection file from a set of input datasets and a collection format.
+A few predefined collection formats are included in the library (see https://github.com/appelmar/gdalcubes/tree/master/formats).